MJoergen/formal/memory/README.md

 the output from these buffers are directly connected to the outputs of this module.

-We have to be careful though: When the data arrives we must make sure that the output buffers can accept the data.
+We have to be careful though: When the WISHBONE response arrives we must make sure that the output buffers can accept the data, because the response exists only for a single clock cycle.
 We'll get back to this in the section about formal verification.

 ### Control Path
-The control path is responsible for the WISHBONE request control signals, the upstream ready signal, and controlling the two output buffers.
+The control path is responsible for the WISHBONE request control signals, controlling the two output buffers, and the upstream ready signal.

 Let's review the WISHBONE interface.
-Both read and write requests are always followed by a corresponding acknowledge signal.
-It's not possible to perform read and write simultaneously.

-Furthermore, when a request is made, the `wb_cyc_o` must be held high until the acknowledge is received.
-So we need a little flag to indicate whether we're waiting for an acknowledge.
-This is all achieved by the following:
+When a request is made, the `wb_cyc_o` must be held high until the acknowledge is received.
+So we need a flag to indicate whether we're waiting for an acknowledge.
+This is all achieved by the
+following:

 ```
 wb_cyc_o  <= ((s_valid_i and s_ready_o) or wait_for_ack) and not rst_i;